solenya-group/solenya/README.md

 ## Validation

-The pickle library comes with a validator.
+The solenya library comes with a validator.

-The pickle validator builds on the excellent `class-validator` library to validate with javascript decorators.
+The solenya validator builds on the excellent `class-validator` library to validate with javascript decorators.
 Here's an example of validating some properties on a component:

 ```typescript
 export class ValidationSample extends MyForm implements IValidated